Confidence and discoveries with e-values: Simulation studies

-The package \texttt{hommel} has an option (\texttt{simes}) that controls the choice of the procedure for combining \p-values, and the resulting discovery \p-matrix is valid either under arbitrary dependence, in which case Hommel's (\citeyear{Hommel:1986}) procedure is used for combining \p-values, or under certain assumptions on the dependence structure for the input \p-values, in which case Simes's (\citeyear{Simes:1986}) procedure is used.
+The package \texttt{hommel} has an option (\texttt{simes}) that controls the choice of the procedure for combining \p-values, and the resulting discovery \p-matrix is valid either under arbitrary dependence, in which case Hommel's \citeyr{Hommel:1986} procedure is used for combining \p-values, or under certain assumptions on the dependence structure for the input \p-values, in which case Simes's \citeyr{Simes:1986} procedure is used.
 In particular, Simes's procedure is valid under the assumption of independence; it is also valid under relaxations of independence such as positive dependence \citep{Sarkar:2011}, but not under arbitrary dependence.
 For brevity we will talk about \p-values that are either arbitrarily dependent or independent, but it should be remembered that the assumption of independence may be relaxed.
+We never make such assumptions about base \e-values (but cf.\ Remark~\ref{rem:independent}).

-The middle panel of Figure~\ref{fig:big} shows the discovery \p-matrix found using \texttt{hommel} applied to the simulation data under arbitrary dependence.
-The right panel of Figure~\ref{fig:big} is analogous but assumes independent base \p-values.
+The upper middle panel of Figure~\ref{fig:big} shows the discovery \p-matrix found using \texttt{hommel} applied to the simulation data under arbitrary dependence.
+The upper right panel of Figure~\ref{fig:big} is analogous but assumes independent base \p-values.
 Both panels use Fisher's thresholds $1\%$ and $5\%$; the values below $1\%$ are shown in red, between $1\%$ and $5\%$ in yellow, and above $5\%$ in green (so that red means ``highly significant'' and yellow means ``significant but not highly significant'').
+According to Jeffreys as quoted in Section~\ref{sec:comparison} (p.~\pageref{p:Jeffreys}), the red and yellow areas are somewhat comparable between \p-values and \e-values, but we can draw some conclusions even without such cross-comparisons.

 Remember that our method does not require any assumptions about the dependence structure of the \e-values.
 It is true that our simulated data are independent, but this information is typically unavailable, and the performance of methods that do not depend on independence or similar assumptions is still interesting.
-Comparing the left and middle panels of Figure~\ref{fig:big}, we can see that our method produces better confidence bounds, at least using Jeffreys's informal correspondence between \e-values and \p-values.
-The left panel is even better than the right panel, which makes an assumption on the dependence structure of the base \p-values.
+Comparing the upper left and upper middle panels of Figure~\ref{fig:big}, we can see that our method produces better confidence bounds if we are willing to use Jeffreys's informal correspondence between \e-values and \p-values.
+The upper left panel is even better, in this sense, than the upper right panel, which makes an assumption on the dependence structure of the base \p-values.